 - GRE scores are not required for the Hispanic Languages & Literatures program, but are required for the Romance Languages and Literatures (RLL) Program.
 Berkeley’s institution code is 4833.

 - International students who have never attended an English-speaking university must take the TOEFL examination, or equivalent.
 Note: Students working on a M.A. degree in Spanish/Portuguese from a U.S. institution are required to take the TOEFL as evidence of English proficiency.
 A minimum score of 90 on the Toefl iBT is required for admission.
 TOEFL scores must be less than two (2) years old.
-You must request that Educational Testing Service (ETS) send the score report directly to UC Berkeley, please use the following codes: Institution code: 4833.
+Tests taken before June 1, 2019 will not be accepted.
+You must request that Educational Testing Service (ETS) send the score report directly to UC Berkeley, please use the following codes, Institution code: 4833.

 Statement of Purpose: In your statement please indicate why you wish to pursue graduate studies, your goals, the intellectual field of primary interest and the topic(s) within it that you have worked on in classes, papers or trips abroad.
-Please explain why the topic is compelling and how you wish to develop it at Berkeley.
+Please explain why the topic is compelling and how you wish to develop it at Berkeley (approximately 500-1000 words).
 For more information click here.

 Personal Statement: Personal statement should give concrete evidence of your promise as a member of the academic community, giving the committee an image of you as a person.
-This is where you represent your potential to bring to your academic career a critical perspective rooted in a non-traditional educational background, or your understanding of the experiences of groups historically under-represented in higher education and your commitment to increase participation by a diversity population in higher education.
+This is where you represent your potential to bring to your academic career a critical perspective rooted in a non-traditional educational background, or your understanding of the experiences of groups historically under-represented in higher education and your commitment to increase participation by a diversity population in higher education (approximately 500-1000 words).
 For more information click here.

 IMPORTANT: For the purpose of campus-wide fellowship competitions, applicants who submit the statement of purpose and personal history statement in Spanish/Portuguese should also submit an English version of both.